18F/pclob/pages/plain-language.md

 The PCLOB annually trains our employees.
 Plain language is required in any document that:

-Is necessary for obtaining any federal government benefit or service or filing taxes.
+     -Is necessary for obtaining any federal government benefit or service or filing taxes.
-Provides information about any federal government benefit or service.
+     -Provides information about any federal government benefit or service.
-Explains to the public how to comply with a requirement that the federal government administers or enforces.
+     -Explains to the public how to comply with a requirement that the federal government administers or enforces.
-The PCLOB is committed to using plain language in our public communications and correspondence.
+     -The PCLOB is committed to using plain language in our public communications and correspondence.

 ## Plain Writing Act Compliance Report

 The PCLOB’s 2016 Plain Writing Act Compliance Report.

- - link: /library/42USC2000ee-PCLOB_Enabling_Statute-2.pdf
-        title: 42 U.S.C. § 2000ee
-        text: The Board's enabling statute.

 The PCLOB’s 2017 Plain Writing Act Compliance Report is now available.